Visiting the Monastery

 Saturday 5 - English Speaking Day of Mindfulness in Person & on Zoom

-Saturday 19 - English Speaking Day of Mindfulness in Person & on Zoom
+Saturday 19 - English Day of Silent Practice in Person & on Zoom

 Saturday 7 - English Speaking Day of Mindfulness in Person & on Zoom